Graduation (album): Lyrics and themes

-The free-associative "Champion" is primarily composed of motivational lyrics, but West also briefly touches on the strained relationship he had with his father–who divorced from his mother when he was just three-years-old–eventually reaching the conclusion that even with their ups and downs, in the end, his father was a champion in his eyes.
+Good Morning primarily features motivational lyrics about someone achieving their goals, but also touches on celebrity status and culture, and West's negative outlook on it.
+The free-associative "Champion" is also primarily composed of motivational lyrics, but West also briefly touches on the difficult relationship he had with his father–who divorced from his mother when he was just three-years-old–eventually reaching the conclusion that even with their ups and downs, in the end, his father was a champion in his eyes.
 West described "Stronger" as an "emancipation", as he uses the song to vent his frustration over mistakes he has made in the past.
-He describes his tribulation's with music critics and media causing his return as a "Stronger" rapper, as the song title implies.
+He describes his tribulations with music critics and media causing his return as a "Stronger" rapper, as the song title implies.
 "I Wonder" carries an introspective tone, retaining a chorus about finding one's dreams, while West uses the verses to describe the struggle a person experiences in determining the meaning behind their life and achieving those dreams.
 Inspired by watching Bono open stadium tours, West concentrated on speaking volumes without using too many words on the song and delivers his raps in an exuberant, staccato manner.
 Using the same vocal styling, "Flashing Lights" tells the operatic narrative of man contemplating the complexities of a tragic relationship.
 "Can't Tell Me Nothing" serves as West's reflection on his fame and is characterized by bitter remorse and defiant self-awareness.
 West begins the song by expounding his conflicted feelings regarding wealth and desire, describing a compulsion to spend that overwhelms any and all other objectives in life.
 He ties this into his perceived overall inability to keep himself together even as he grows into an increasingly prominent figure in the public eye.